 Sacred sexuality represents a lifestyle choice of being present, of tuning into our erotic worlds and embracing all of our desires dark or light from an authentic and honoring perspective.
 It is grounded in the idea that all parts of us are sacred and that it is how we approach these parts that really matters.
 Sacred sex education shows us how to listen to what our bodies want from a place of non judgment, how to be more orgasmic, how to consciously move into altered states for transformation and how to feel erotic empowerment by utilizing our sexual energy rather than suppressing it or ignoring it in our evolutionary experience.
 Sacred sexuality teaches us that in order to truly connect with someone, we first need to connect with ourselves and then we can merge with another in true reverence.

-Traditional Tantra did integrate sexuality as a part of a person’s whole wellbeing and with the Tantriks understanding that sexual energy could be a faster path to enlightenment than other forms of meditation alone.Tantra really was a very underground, rebellious and unique practice because essentially it is about acknowledging all of our human desires and worshipping them in many sometimes-complex ways that wouldn’t be appropriate for the modern day householder.
+Tantra embrace’s the erotic as a way of connecting to our divine natures because in denying this part of us we are denying our sacred existence.
+Tantra integrates sexuality as a part of a person’s whole wellbeing and the Tantriks understanding of sexual energy having the potential be a faster path to enlightenment than other forms of meditation alone.Tantra is a very underground, rebellious and unique practice because essentially it is about acknowledging all of our human desires and worshipping them in full consciousness and love, however they may show themselves.

 The Tantric teachings have also offered insight into ancient ways of assisting issues holistically.
 Many of these “issues” are treated by modern medicine with often little success because many of these “symptoms” are actually calling us to understand our bodies more deeply.
 These challenges may include premature ejaculation, erection dysfunction, orgasmic difficulties and anxiety.